DFE-Digital/get-into-teaching-app/app/views/content/become-a-further-education-teacher.md

 ---
 Further education is any study that takes place after secondary school but outside of higher education (e.g. university).

 Teaching in further education doesn’t always happen in a classroom.
-It can take place in community centres, private training centres and workplaces.
+It can take place in community centres, workplaces and private training centres.

 ## What you can teach